kalaitzi-gif/DSCI510FinalProject/README.md

 13.)
 Save merged file

-The exact processes utilized for cleaning the data necessary for this project are detailed in the section headers of each file
+The precise processes utilized for data cleaning necessary for this project are detailed in the "clean_data.py" file required for Step 2: Data Cleaning.

-**Data Analysis Procedure**
+**Step 3: Data Analysis**

-Steps for the Data Analysis Procedure are below:
+Procedure for Step 3: Data Analysis is below:

 **STEP A: Import Libraries**